 Why businesses sublet excess office space:

-The key advantage why many tenants consider reducing floorspace and subletting is to save costs.
+The key advantageous reason why many tenants consider reducing floorspace and subletting is to save costs.

 If a tenant has taken a space that is now too big for their current needs, then every excess square meter is costing money.

-In the current economic climate of the Covid-19 pandemic, this is all the more relevant in that not only are their economic challenges, but months of working from home has allowed some organisations to appreciate that business functionality can still be maintained with a smaller office footprint.
+In the current economic climate of the COVID-19 pandemic, this is all the more relevant in that not only are there economic challenges, but months of working from home has allowed some organisations to appreciate that business functionality can still be maintained with a smaller office footprint.

 By carving off this space and subletting unneeded space, this can allow the tenant to recover some of the costs for otherwise ‘dead’ space and bring in some extra cash flow.